What is a Confined Space?

 Confined Spaces: What to Do

 - DO Know the Dangers – Make sure that you are well-informed of the specific risks with each confined space job.
-There are severe hazards to be aware of such as flooding, drowning, asphyxiation, toxic fumes, flammable air, lack of oxygen, etc. Of course, these things happen under unfortunate circumstances.
-But, to accept the job, you need to be informed of the risks that could occur.
+There are severe hazards to be aware of such as flooding, drowning, asphyxiation, toxic fumes, flammable air, lack of oxygen, etc.

 - DO Ensure Capability – The person doing the job must be capable to complete it regarding health and training.
 If they are healthy and properly trained in both the work needed and the use of emergency equipment, they are qualified.